-We’ll forward this information to you by email, text, or through our app.
-You may also choose to have us transfer the call to you or one of your colleagues.
+Agents can forward this information to you by by email, text, or through an app.
+You may also choose to have an agent transfer the call to you or one of your colleagues. .

 Often, this basic call format is all you need to deliver a positive experience to your customers.
 They have the comfort of knowing they’ve spoken to a real person who has listened to their needs, instead of being met with voicemail.
 You can then follow up on their call at your convenience.

 Sometimes, you may need to make your script more bespoke by tailoring it to your business or industry and the services you provide.

 For example, you may want to create different branches for new clients and existing clients.
 Or, you might have a call type for each of the three departments in your company who typically receive calls.
 If you have an individual staff member who gets a lot of calls, that person might have their own call type.

 Once your virtual receptionist has identified the relevant call type, they can continue with that part of the script to gather more information or route the call appropriately.

 When you sign up for HelloSells, your client services team will help you to build a script based on your business needs.
 Together, they’ll make sure it covers exactly what you want your customers to hear when they get in touch.